-11. No state was held bound which did not expressly assent, and no change was to be made in the articles at any time without the consent of every state.
+11. No state was held bound which did not expressly assent, and no change was to be made in the articles at

 12. The congress under this confederation was composed of delegates not elected by the people, but by the legislatures in each state.

 13. Those delegates might be recalled by the legislatures, and were liable to be instructed by them.